 Spring Tree Care (March-May)

 Fertilize to stimulate root growth.
-Fertilizing is one of the best ways to keep your trees healthy.
-Applying in the spring provides extra nutrients and helps your tree push out new growth.
+Fertilizing trees is one of the best ways to keep them healthy.
+Applying fertilizer in the spring will introduce nutrients and improve plant growth.

 Water to keep plants hydrated.
 In spring, trees and shrubs are pushing out new growth.
 To be successful they need to stay properly hydrated.
 Watering will also flush out their system if they’ve been exposed to ice melts/rock salt.